Hotel Left Bank - Paris

 - Laptop, printer and pad at your disposal

-- Friendly pets are welcome (upon request only)
+- Friendly dogs are welcome (upon request only)

 The concierge service is at your disposal throughout your stay.
 Call upon our concierge service to book your hotel-airport transfer by private car with driver, or to plan any last-minute details in your room when you arrive, such as a bottle of Champagne or wine, etc.